Dirrty: Reception and impact

 The public widely rejected Aguilera's new image so much that it began to overshadow her music.
 Tim Walker from The Independent wrote: "[Aguilera] simulated masturbation while wearing little more than a pair of leather chaps."
 Entertainment Weekly described Aguilera's image in the video as "the world's skeeziest reptile woman," and The Village Voice captioned her as a xenomorph from the Alien series.
 Aguilera's contemporaries Shakira, Kelly Osbourne, and Jessica Simpson expressed disapproval of the video.
 Time magazine commented that "she appeared to have arrived on the set... direct from an intergalactic hooker convention."
 Jancee Dunn of Rolling Stone dubbed the video Girls Gone Wild: Beyond Thunderdome.
 Writer Emma Forrest remarked: "What she's depicting is subcultures within sexuality, and to say that this is normal young woman's sexuality is just not fair.
 Even Madonna never did that to girls."
 Aguilera responded to the criticism in Blender:

-In 2017, Amy Roberts of Bustle noticed that Aguilera received a sexist, misogynistic backlash because of "Dirrty's" music video, while also remarked that it "wasn't made to specifically fulfill heterosexual male fantasies".
+In 2017, Amy Roberts of Bustle noticed that Aguilera received a sexist, misogynistic backlash because of "Dirrty's" music video, while also remarking that it "wasn't made to specifically fulfill heterosexual male fantasies".
 According to Roberts, the video was "grimy and subversive, and it had an overbearing aggressive sexuality that wasn't accessible to the masses".
 She further praised the video as "raw", "visceral" and "ahead of time", and believed "it was exactly what the music industry needed to happen in the early '00s" because of its inappropriateness.
+In 2025, Carcy Magazine praised the video, saying that "Aguilera grabs the codes of a patriarchy that wants her 'dirty' and turns them against it, pushing the limits of a sexuality that had been, until then, deeply hypocritical".

 Despite the criticism, the video was a number-one video on MTV's countdown series TRL in October 2002.
-In January 2021, WWE wrestler Liv Morgan have paid tribute to Aguilera's clothing in the video—she wore an identical outfit during the Royal Rumble pay-per-view event.